 Paris continues to be a popular destination with tourists, especially families, since it is not only affordable, but offers endless opportunities for fantastic experiences.
-Of course there are world famous museums and landmarks, beautiful parks and churches, glorious food to be enjoyed, but where will you stay as a family?
+Of course there are world famous museums and landmarks, beautiful parks and churches, glorious food to be enjoyed, but where should families stay in Paris?
 It’s a question that is commonly asked, but not easily answered.
 We went out and asked some of our favorite travel writers for their best places to stay in Paris with kids and here is what they had to say.

 *This post contains affiliate links.
 I may get commissions for purchases made through links in this post.

-Where to Stay in the 5th and 6th arrondissements (Latin Quarter/Saint-Germain)
+Where to Stay in Paris with kids – the 5th and 6th arrondissements (Latin Quarter/Saint-Germain)

 I begin with the recommendation of Virginie at Travel with my Kids as she is a native Parisian.
 Here is what she has to say:

 Paris Left Bank, and more especially Saint-Germain-des-prés and Quartier Latin areas are among my favorites in Paris.
 As a family visiting Paris, you will be in a lively and safe district, with a wide range of restaurants and typical cafés.
-Not to mention that there is a lot to do with kids around: the Luxembourg Gardens, the Botanical Garden, Notre-Dame Cathedral, and a Seine River cruise.
+Not to mention that there is a lot to do with kids in this area of Paris: the Luxembourg Gardens, the Botanical Garden, Notre-Dame Cathedral, and a Seine River cruise.
 Two hotels she likes to recommend are:

 Hôtel Le Petit Belloy Saint Germain: a small mid-range hotel very well located near the Luxembourg Gardens.
 For families, they offer two connecting rooms, which is a nice solution.
 (Part of the HappyCulture collection of hotels, see Villa Daubenton below)